 We regularly give interviews and provide advice to newspapers, magazines, radio stations and television companies.
 We are also able to direct journalists/producers etc to many of our colour blind volunteers willing to describe in detail what it is like to be colour blind in everyday situations.
-Until we’re next commenting in the media we’d love you to read some of the following articles.
+Until you can next catch us commenting in the media we’d love you watch some of our videos and read some of the following articles.